OCA/rma/crm_rma_stock_location/README.rst

 RMA Stock Location
 ==================

-This module addss that lets the user know how much for a product is available 'on hand' and how much is virtually (expected to be) available for RMA locations.
-Adding for the different views (Tree, Form and Kanban) showing that information.
+Allow the user to know how much for a product is available 'On Hand' and how much is virtually (expected to be) available for RMA locations.
+Adding for the different product views (Tree, Form and Kanban) information about it.

 Both quantities are computed and includes its children locations.

+It is useful use it as a quick snapshot for RMA from product perspective.

 Installation
 ============